ttrigui/GenAIExamples/VideoRAGQnA/README.md

 # Video RAG

 ## Introduction
 Video RAG is a framework that retrieves video based on provided user prompt.
-It uses only the video embeddings to perform vector similarity search in Intel's VDMS vector database and performs all operations on Intel Xeon CPU.
+It uses only the video embeddings to perform vector similarity search in Intel's VDMS vector database and performs all operations on Intel Client CPU.
 The pipeline supports long form videos and time-based search.
 The provided solution also supports feature to retrieve more similar videos without prompting it. (see the example video below)

 ![Example Video](docs/visual-rag-demo.gif)